ZachPenn/ZachPenn.github.io/index.md

 My research employs a multi-level approach to understanding trauma.
 Techniques involved include in vivo calcium imaging of neural activity, whole-brain analysis of stress responses in cleared tissue, persistent labeling of stress-reactive cells in the service of molecularly profiling and manipulation, chemogenetic/optogenetic circuit mapping, and behavioral models of neuropsychiatric dysfunction.

 I also devote a large amount of my spare time to creating convenient open-source tools that allow the neuroscience community to more readily adopt modern technologies.
 I am lead developer of the behavior tracking software [ezTrack](https://github.com/DeniseCaiLab/ezTrack), contributor to the calcium imaging analysis software [Minian](https://github.com/denisecailab/minian), have built open-source tools for counting cells in microscopy images, and share protocols for these and other neuroscience techniques [here](https://github.com/zachpenn).

+When I’m not in the lab, I love going on food adventures with my fiance, riding my bike and skateboard, going to punk rock shows, and baking bread.

 ## Publications